-Student organization leaders also have the opportunity to plan events for campus.
+Registered student organization leaders also have the opportunity to plan events for campus.
 They may apply for Student Allocation funding each semester to cover the costs of events, so long as they are open to all students and the organization is in good standing with Student Engagement.
-The Student Allocation Budget Oversight Committee consists of members of Student Government Association and faculty and is advised and supported administratively by Student Engagement staff.
-For more information about student allocation funding, is located at una.edu/students.
+The Student Allocation Budget Oversight Committee consists of members of Student Government Association and faculty and is advised and supported administratively by Student Activities and Leadership Development staff.
+More information about student allocation funding is located here.

-STUDENT ORGANIZATIONS
+REGISTERED STUDENT ORGANIZATIONS (RSOs)

-Student Organizations play an important role at the University of North Alabama.
-Recognized Student Organizations provide unique learning experiences outside of the classroom and create opportunities for students' personal and professional development.
+Student organizations play an important role at the University of North Alabama.
+Registered Student Organizations provide unique learning experiences outside of the classroom and create opportunities for students' personal and professional development.
 UNA also recognizes the positive impact that student organizations can have on recruitment and retention of students.

-All student organizations must register with the Office of Student Engagement through Campus Groups in order to be recognized on campus, have access to student allocation funding, and utilize other campus resources.
+All student organizations must register with the Center for Student Engagement through Campus Groups in order to be recognized on campus, have access to student allocation funding, and utilize other campus resources.
 The registration protocol enables the university to maintain communication with student leaders, promote organizations and their activities to other students, and to provide several specialized services for student organizations.

-Any university student group that is recognized by the university is subject to the policies and procedures as outlined in the student handbook and in the Student Organization and Student
+Any university student organization that is recognized by the university is subject to the policies and procedures as outlined in the UNA Student Handbook and in the Registered Student Organization (RSO) Handbook.
+This handbook may be found here.